ADHD and Clutter: 5 Tips for Getting Organized

 - Be methodical.
 Even when organizing in bits, it can be hard to know where to begin and ADHD can cause you to jump around, starting something but moving on before finishing.
 A solution to your clutter is to have a plan and a system.
 Go room by room, perhaps, and within each room sort by types of items.

 - Schedule time for decluttering.
 Creating schedules is a helpful tool for people living with ADHD.
 Scheduling time for important people and tasks ensures that you follow through rather than forgetting and feeling bad later.
-Scheduling works for organization because it ensures that you’ve dedicated time to doing it.
+Scheduling works for organization because it ensures that you’ve dedicated time to do it.
 Make sure, too, to schedule breaks and stop times (Adult ADHD and How to Manage Your Time and Stay on Schedule).

 - Buddies and Breaks.
 Enlist the assistance of a friend or family member.
 Tackling a tedious task with someone else makes it more enjoyable.
 Plus, you’ll have someone to help keep you on track and help you sort things into piles for keeping, donating, recycling, or tossing.
 Throughout the process of getting organized, be sure to take breaks.
 Breaks will keep you fresh and motivated.